Propaganda model: Coverage of "enemy" countries

 Examples of bias given by the authors include the failure of the media to question the legality of the Vietnam War while greatly emphasizing the Soviet–Afghan War as an act of aggression.

 Other biases include a propensity to emphasize violent acts such as genocide more in enemy or unfriendly countries such as Kosovo while ignoring greater genocide in allied countries such as the Indonesian occupation of East Timor.
 This bias is also said to exist in foreign elections, giving favorable media coverage to fraudulent elections in allied countries such as El Salvador and Guatemala, while unfavorable coverage is given to legitimate elections in enemy countries such as Nicaragua.

 A study found that in the lead up to the Iraq War, most sources were overwhelmingly in favor of the invasion.

 Chomsky also asserts that the media accurately covered events such as the Battle of Fallujah but because of an ideological bias, it acted as pro-government propaganda.
 In describing coverage of raid on Fallujah General Hospital he stated that The New York Times, "accurately recorded the battle of Fallujah but it was celebrated... it was a celebration of ongoing war crimes".
 The article in question was "Early Target of Offensive Is a Hospital".

-Scandals of leaks
+Coverage of scandals and leaks

-The authors point to biases that are based on only reporting scandals which benefit a section of power, while ignoring scandals that hurt the powerless.
-The biggest example of this was how the US media greatly covered the Watergate Scandal but ignored the COINTELPRO exposures.
-While the Watergate break-in was a political threat to powerful people (Democrats), COINTELPRO harmed average citizens and went as far as political assassination.
-Other examples include coverage of the Iran–Contra affair by only focusing on people in power such as Oliver North but omitting coverage of the civilians killed in Nicaragua as the result of aid to the Contras.
+Chomsky has argued that the different coverage of scandals and leaks demonstrates the propaganda model.
+In interviews from 1990 to 1996, he argued that the public revelations of the Watergate scandal and COINTELPRO happened at around the same time, allowing for a "controlled experiment" of news coverage of both scandals.
+Chomsky argued that the COINTELPRO revelations were much more important because the government targeted groups without political power, during multiple presidents, and yet these revelations received little coverage.
+By not focusing on the more serious abuses of power, Chomsky argues that it served the interests of the powerful.
+In an interview with Andrew Marr, Chomsky added that he himself was on Nixon's "enemies list" and yet it had no effect on his life.